-- Risk factors include having injected drugs (shared drug needles), having received a blood transfusion before 1992, and the other factors listed on page 3.
+- Risk factors include having injected drugs (shared drug needles), having received a blood transfusion before 1992, and the other factors listed above.

 - People who continue to be at risk (such as those who continue to inject drugs) may need to be tested for hepatitis C more than once.